 Are you sick of paper plates yet??
 I can’t seem to create something without using them lately.
 The inspiration for this fun toucan craft came from Chalk Talk.
 I saw how they used a paper plate for a beak and it was an instant winner for me!

-At our recent trip to the Tracy Aviary, my son was delighted to see a Toucan.
-He told me it was his most favorite bird he saw while at the Aviary.
-That definitely warrants a craft don’t you think? 🙂
+My family recently took a trip to our local bird aviary.
+My son was delighted to see a Toucan and told me it was his most favorite bird he saw while at the aviary.
+That definitely warrants a craft don’t you think?

 - 2 sheets Black Cardstock Paper